circonus/irondb-docs/configuration.md

 Each desired rollup is configured with a `period`, in seconds, and a named `directory` for where to store that rollup's files.
 There will be one file per unique metric name, per rollup period.

+Configuring rollups involves tradeoffs between:
+* Disk space
+* Rollup execution time
+* Granularity when fetching rolled-up data

+In general, the `raw_database` will cover the most recent time period with very good granularity.
+If you do not require this much resolution when viewing historic data you can eliminate the finer-grained rollups from your configuration.

 ### raw_database